scummvm/scummvm/doc/docportal/consoles/ps_vita.rst

 When set to true, the touch controls on the front touchscreen are indirect.

+Two finger tap
+^^^^^^^^^^^^^^^^^^^^

+For a two finger tap, hold one finger down and then tap with a second finger.

 Two finger drag
 ^^^^^^^^^^^^^^^^^^^

-The two finger drag works in the following way: holding down two fingers for a while initiates a drag and drop feature, where the left mouse button is being held down.
+Hold down two fingers to initiate a drag-and-drop feature.
+The two finger drag simulates the left mouse button being held down.

 - The first finger affects mouse motion during the drag, the second finger can be removed without affecting the drag.
 - When the last finger is removed, the left mouse button is released and the drag is over.
 - The second finger can be anywhere, it doesn't have to be close to the first finger, and it doesn't have to be put down simultaneously with the first finger.

-Typical usage of the two finger drag and drop in Full Throttle:
-    - Hold down one finger over an object.
-    - Hold down a second finger somewhere on the screen for a little bit to initiate a two finger drag.
-This brings up the action menu.
-    - Let go of the second finger.
-The two finger drag continues since one finger is still down.
-    - Select an action with the first finger, and let go of the first finger to end the drag.

 Three finger drag
 ^^^^^^^^^^^^^^^^^^^^

-The three finger drag works in a similar way to the `Two finger drag`_, except that instead of holding down a single second finger, you hold down two extra fingers.
-Holding down the three fingers for a while initiates a drag and drop feature, where the right mouse button is being held down.
+Hold down the three fingers to initiate a drag-and-drop feature.
+The three finger drag simulates the right mouse button being held down.

 Paths
 ============================